Yellowen/Owrang/docs/user/buying/docs.user.buying.purchase_order.md

 ![Purchase Order](img/purchase-order-f.jpg)

-In ERPNext, you can also make a Purchase Order directly by going to:
+In Owrang, you can also make a Purchase Order directly by going to:

 > Buying > Purchase Order > New Purchase Order
 ￼